Where to try the Apple Watch and how to book an appointment

 For charging the Apple Watch combines MagSafe and inductive charging in a completely sealed unit.
 You simply hold the back of the watch near the charging connector and magnets pull it into place.
-According to 9to5Mac, the Apple Watch should offer a typical battery life of 19 hours.
+The Apple Watch should offer a typical battery life of 19 hours.
 The hardware is rather power-hungry, so for gaming you'll get only around 2.5 hours, but two- to three days on standby.
 Tim Cook said back in September that you'll probably want to charge the iWatch every night.
-See: Best Apple Watch charging stands.

 A custom-designed S1 chip resides inside the Apple Watch, and is completely encapsulated in resin to protect it from the elements, impact and wear.
 This is an entire computing solution on a single chip.

 There is a range of watch faces (also known in watchmaking as complications), with everything from Astronomy and Solar to Modular, Timelapse, Utility, Motion, Photo and even Mickey Mouse, but personalisation extends way beyond the interface.
 Indeed, Apple claims to offer over two million ways to see time with the Apple Watch.

 There are six easily interchangeable straps, including the Sport Band, which is tough, durable and sweat resistant, and the Leather Loop, which contains magnets for adjusting and fastening the watch.
 There is also the Link Bracelet, Classic Buckle, Modern Buckle and Milanese Loop.